 This will ensure that children, vulnerable adults and the person(s) in charge are adequately covered.

 The Club must hold appropriate insurance cover.
-In addition, any coach who holds a coaching qualification and is currently licensed by the English Bowls Coaching Scheme (EBCS) will also carry personal civil liability cover.
+In addition, any coach who holds a coaching qualification and is currently licensed by the English Bowls Coaches Society (EBCS) will also carry personal civil liability cover.
 The Civil Liability Insurance organised through the appropriate National Governing Body has been designed for the sport and covers member to member incidents.
 Details can be obtained from your appropriate governing body.

 At present English Short Mat Bowling Association (ESMBA) Coaches have a different system of coaching criteria.
 Details can be found on the ESMBA website (click here).